Coronavirus Email Scam – Beware of Phishing emails, Malware, Fake Alerts, Spoof Websites, and Cyberthreats

 Coronavirus scam emails may prompt you to check an updated map of the outbreak or even give you helpful virus-related information.
 Phishing emails may appear to originate from authorities, your local school system, the CDC, or World Health Organization (WHO).
 Phishing emails use scare tactic subject lines and content about supposed local infected people or keeping you and your family safe from the virus.
 The email might prompt you to open an attachment, click on a link, or even ask for donations to stop the spread of Coronavirus.

-A scam email or spoofed website often contain grammatical errors.
+A scam email or spoofed website often contains grammatical errors.
 Although they may be designed to look just like legitimate emails from large corporations or charities, they often contain spelling or grammar errors common to someone who is writing in something other than their native language.
 For example, the phishing email discovered by KnowBe4, contains a grammatical error (“You are immediately advised to go through the cases above for safety hazard”) at the end of the last sentence in the body of the email.